Devon Fritillary Recovery Project

 The story is different in Devon.
 Targeted conservation work has seen astonishing success stories on DWT's nature reserves for some of our rarest species.
 For example, at a time of continuing national declines, the small pearl-bordered fritillaries saw an increase of 1,636% between 1988 and 2010 at Marsland nature reserve.

-For the first time, DWT has the chance to expand 30 years worth of experience across 12 of its nature reserves to help four fritillary butterflies - high brown, pearl-bordered, small pearl-bordered and marsh fritillary.
+For the first time, between 2023 and 2025, DWT had the opportunity to build on 30 years’ worth of experience across 12 of its nature reserves to support four fritillary butterfly species: high brown, pearl-bordered, small pearl-bordered, and marsh fritillary.

 Robo-flail at work on Devon Wildlife Trust’s Dart Valley nature reserve